 Follow the on-screen instructions to complete the setup.
-For more information about installing and configuring Ubuntu, search in the Knowledge Base Resource at www.dell.com/support.
+For more information about installing and configuring Ubuntu, search in the Knowledge Base Resource at Dell Support Site.

 For Windows:

 Follow the on-screen instructions to complete the setup.
 When setting up, Dell recommends that you: